 Hello!
 I am so glad you stopped by today and I’d love to tell you a little bit about my background and what I offer.

-I am an International Fine Art Photographer, committed to sustainable practices.
+I am an Eco-conscious Fine Art Photographer.
 Since 2009, I've photographed urban gardens and small farms in Upstate New York as a grad student in the MFA program at Rochester Institute of Technology; and abroad in Ireland through an Artist Residency with Cow House Studios; in Finland through a U.S. Student Fulbright Grant and in South Africa through a temporary residency.
 I've taught photography courses at universities in the Washington D.C. area, as well as in South Africa.
 I am currently based in Northern Virginia, with my husband Wiehan.
 Together, we run a blog called Mountain Road.

 Through Christin Photography, I offer a variety of photography services ranging from weddings and family portraits to corporate head shots, editorial images, and product photography.
 When you choose Christin Photography, you can trust that you’ll receive a high quality product from a caring photographer who comes highly skilled and experienced.
 I’d love to hear all about your photographic goals, so feel free to contact me today!